PyL™ – PSMA Targeted PET Imaging Agent

 Molecular imaging differs from anatomical medical imaging in that radioactive drugs are used to detect disease through visualization of physiology and biochemistry, giving physicians’ better insight into the disease process.
 This is markedly different from anatomical imaging and has opened up additional applications for detecting the presence, location and quantity of disease throughout the body.
 Such images provide vital information related to the diagnosis and extent of disease, prognosis and, ultimately, therapeutic management options.

-Progenics uses radiolabeled small molecules that bind to specific receptors, enzymes and proteins in the body that are altered during the evolution of disease.
+Progenics is developing radiolabeled small molecules that bind to specific receptors, enzymes and proteins in the body that are altered during the evolution of disease.
 After administration to a patient, these molecules circulate in the blood until they find their intended target.
 The bound radiopharmaceutical remains at the site of disease, while the rest of the agent clears rapidly from the body.
 The radioactive portion of the molecule serves as a beacon so that an image may be obtained depicting the disease location and concentration using commonly available nuclear medicine cameras, known as single-photon emission computerized tomography (SPECT) or positron emission tomography (PET) cameras, found in most hospitals throughout the world.
 Physicians can then use this information to determine the presence and the extent of disease in a patient, resulting in optimal patient and disease management.